techiediaries/efficientcoder2/_posts/posts/2019-12-27-angular-ngfor.md

 ## Conclusion

-We can use the ngFor directive to iterate over arrays of data right in the Angular's component template.
+We can use the Angular ngFor directive to iterate over arrays of data right in the Angular's component template.

 We can use other features like `index`, `first`, `last` and `trackBy` to get the index of the current element, the first and last elements and for tracking the addition or removal of the array elements for performane reasons.